BenKato151/smash-or-pass-icyhime/README.md

 ⬇️ Use the following guide for editing the template ⬇️

 ## Editing Language / Texts
-The page comes in spanish by default, but you can modify the text in the HTML/JavaScript files
+The page is in Spanish by default, but you can modify the text in the HTML/JavaScript files

 Look for the texts showed in the images below when editing the files and change it to whatever you want